rakudo/rakudo/docs/rakudo-nqp-and-pod-notes.md

 ## Traps for the Perl 6 programmer

 + **DO NOT use '$0' in match results** - The Perl 6 shorthand for a match variable '**$0**' doesn't work in NQP.
+Instead, use **$/[0]** for the zeroeth match.
-Note the parser will be very confused and it currently cannot point to the error.
+  Note the parser will be very confused otherwise and it currently cannot point to the error.

 + **DO NOT use 'nqp::say'** - The routine '**say**' is an NQP built-in and it does not need the '**nqp::**' prefix.
 You can sometimes get away with using '**nqp::say**' but, when you least